-The Queensland Governments actions under the Reef 2050 Long Term Sustainability Plan have included the development of the Queensland Maintenance Dredging Strategy, which requires each of the ports within the GBRWHA to develop a Long-Term Maintenance Dredge Management Plan (LTMDMP).
+The Queensland Government's actions under the Reef 2050 Long Term Sustainability Plan have included the development of the Queensland Maintenance Dredging Strategy, which requires each of the ports within the GBRWHA to develop a Long Term Maintenance Dredging Management Plan (LMDMP).

-The Queensland Maintenance Dredging Strategy and Guidelines for LTMDMPs include the following core principles:
+The Queensland Maintenance Dredging Strategy and Guidelines for LMDMPs include the following core principles:

 - Recognise the Outstanding Universal Value of the Great Barrier Reef